TarunHoKage7/css-learn-projects/README.md

-# css-learn-projects
-Learning and practicing CSS
+# css-learn-projects: Learning and practicing CSS and HTML.
 As of 18-01-2022: I've finished and uploaded all of the projects from freecodecamp's Responsive Web Design course.